urocoin/bcoin/README.md

-# BCoin
+# BCoin for Uro

-**BCoin** is a bitcoin client which implements [BIP-37][1].
+**BCoin for Uro** is a Uro client which implements [BIP-37][1].
 It can track transactions, public keys, and public key hashes (bitcoin addresses) without saving the entire blockchain to disk.
-This means you can have a wallet with a synchronized balance and send and receive payments without keeping track of a 20GB database.
+This means you can have a wallet with a synchronized balance and send and receive payments without keeping track of a large database.

 BCoin is implemented in *pure* javascript, and is browserify-able (this means compiling a binding to an ECDSA library is not even required for node.js).